Is Humidifier in Furnace Good or Bad? The Pros & Cons

 This means that you will have to incur the extra cost of hiring a professional to install it.
 Choosing to install a furnace humidifier by yourself might cost you even more due to a lot of subsequent repairs.

-Lack of professional installation can lender your HVAC unit warranty null and void.
+The lack of professional installation can render your HVAC unit warranty null and void.
 This means that you might fail to enjoy some of the benefits covered by the warranty if you choose to go the DIY way.

 The initial cost of the furnace humidifiers is higher than that of their portable counterparts.
-If you add the whole home humidifiers upfront cost and the installation cost, these unit might seem as not a very good investment.
+If you add the whole home humidifier upfront cost and the installation cost, this unit is a good investment.

-However, while their high price can be termed as a con, it becomes an advantage in the long-term.
+However, while their high price can be termed a con, it becomes an advantage in the long term.
 These units have minimal maintenance costs.

 3. Poor quality models can be disadvantageous

-HVAC humidifiers have a humidistat to monitor your homes temperature and humidity levels.
-Such features are able to monitor the two and prompt the humidifier to adjust the moisture levels in order to achieve the ideal level.
+HVAC humidifiers have a humidistat to monitor your home’s temperature and humidity levels.
+Such features can monitor the two and prompt the humidifier to adjust the moisture levels to achieve the ideal level.

 Whole House Humidifiers FAQ

-What is the best humidifier for whole house?
+What is the best humidifier for the whole house?

 Let us just say that if you want a large humidifier for your home, you should find it under the Aprilaire name.